 Many of you have written to ask for tips on makeup and hairstyles that respect our changing faces.
-I am sharing my step by step routine with you here.
+So I am sharing my step-by-step routine with you here.

-Permanent makeup, fillers, and plastic surgery are not options I am considering.
-I don’t mind the character and expression lines that my face has developed over the years.
-I firmly believe that healthy eating, lots of water and regular exercise are the best beauty routines one can follow.
+Permanent makeup, fillers, Botox, and plastic surgery are not options I am considering.
+I don’t mind the character and expression lines my face has developed over the years.
+However, I firmly believe that healthy eating, lots of water, and regular exercise are the best beauty routines one can follow.

-After fifty, some things became easier and for me, a hairstyle definitely falls into that category.
-I stopped coloring my hair after my fiftieth birthday and found a great stylist who gives me a softly layered angled bob cut that frames and slims my roundish face.
-Ask your stylist for a cut that works with the natural tendency of your hair and one that complements the shape of your face.
-A good stylist will also consider if your style is complementary to the size and shape of your body.
-For example, a petite woman peering out from a huge bush of long hair is not in balance with her proportions.
+After my fiftieth birthday, I stopped coloring my hair and found a great stylist who gave me a softly layered bob that frames and slims my roundish face.
+Ask your stylist for a cut that works with your hair’s natural tendency and one that complements the shape of your face.
+A good stylist will also consider if your style complements your body’s size and shape.
+For example, a petite woman peering out from a massive bush of long hair is not balanced with her proportions.

-As for styling products, I don’t use anything but a gentle sulfate-free shampoo about three times a week.
-I sometimes just rinse my hair in the shower and then reshape it for the day, but skip the products entirely on most days.
+I don’t use anything but a gentle sulfate-free shampoo three times a week.
+I sometimes rinse my hair in the shower and then reshape it for the day but skip the products on most days.
 My thinning hair and dry scalp do not respond well to most products.
-A build up of styling products adds too much weight making my hair flat.
-It also gets trimmed about every five or six weeks.
+A build-up of styling products adds too much weight making my hair flat.
+It also gets trimmed about every two months.
 I don’t allow my hair to get too long or get it cut too short.
 Both extremes add years to my face.

 I use makeup brushes rather than sponge applicators.
 They allow for better blending and less tugging on the skin.
-I use a liquid eyeliner applied into and under the base of my upper eyelashes (on the waterline).
+I use a liquid eyeliner applied into and under my upper eyelashes (on the waterline).
 I don’t apply liner or mascara to my lower lashes because this looks very harsh on me.
-My eyeshadow is always the same in varying degrees of depth of color for the day versus evening.
-The palate includes soft beige, a very pale shell pink, gray and rosy browns that complement my cool skin tone.
-I start with the darkest brown in my lash line and just above it.
-In the crease of my eye and just above it I blend a medium brown.
-I blend the lighter colors up to my brow and then blend.
+My eyeshadow is always the same in varying degrees of depth of color for the day versus evening and includes a very pale gray, a darker gray, and a rosy brown that complements my cool skin tone.
+I start with the darkest gray in my lash line and above it.

-For more definition and drama, I add a smoky gray color at the outside corner of my eye.
-I use a blonde eyebrow pen by Kat Von D to fill in my thin brows, but I’m careful to blend and brush that out as well.
-I use a brown/black mascara and that’s it for eyes.
+I use a gray pencil or powder from Merle Norman to fill in my thin brows, but I’m careful to blend and brush that out.
+Finally, I use black mascara, and that’s it for the eyes.

-I brush on a bit of blush in a rose tone high on the cheekbones, the bridge of my nose and under my chin.
-If your skin is very dry cream blush might be best for you.
-Once again blend, blend, blend!
-Note: Do not smile and put blush on the apple of your cheek as we were taught when we were younger.
-When you stop smiling the blush will be lower than you want and not have the effect you want at all.
+I brush a bit of blush in a rose-tone high on the cheekbones, the bridge of my nose, and my chin.
+If your skin is dehydrated, cream blush might be best for you.
+But, once again, blend, blend, blend!

 I apply a lip liner over my whole lip and then a very similar color of lipstick.
-After blotting, I’m finished with my daytime makeup routine.
-During the evening, I may wear a brighter lip color but I apply and blot it several times while I am applying my make up so that it stains my lips rather than sliding around on top.
+My lip colors are never harsh or dark.
+I may wear brighter lip color during the evening, but I apply and blot it several times while applying my makeup to stain my lips rather than slide around on top.
 I will use a similar color lip balm to touch up during the evening.

-I almost always wear sunglasses when I’m outdoors and if I will be in the sun for more than a few minutes I also wear a hat.
-Skin cancer is no fun and I hope to never have it again.
+I almost always wear sunglasses outdoors, and if I am in the sun for more than a few minutes, I also wear a hat.
+Skin cancer is no fun, and I hope never to have it again.